gildasmorvan/similar2logo/README.md

 * `similar2logo-com` contains tools based on [Mecsyco](http://mecsyco.com) to couple Similar2Logo with other simulators.

-* `similar2logo-examples` contains simulation model examples written in Java and Groovy and eventually their associated GUIs.
+* `similar2logo-examples` contains simulation model examples written in Java and Groovy and, if needed, their associated GUIs.

 * `similar2logo-distribution` allows to produce the binary distribution of Similar2Logo using the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).